 Everyone has their tastes when it comes to horror.
 Some like it gruesome, others like it demonic, and others still enjoy psychological terror.
 Me?
 I like a good ghost story.
 A good ghost story is usually focused on the characters and the real human emotion driving them, combined with clever camera angles, creaky doors that shouldn’t be creaking, and things that go bump in the night.

-Through superb direction the pain and sadness of Jessie (Kate Bosworth) and Mark (Thomas Jane) is the emotional anchor of the story.
-Long shots and close ups mean than we really feel the weight and pain on their shoulders.
+Through superb direction, the pain and sadness of Jessie (Kate Bosworth, The I-Land) and Mark (Thomas Jane) is the emotional anchor of the story.
+Long shots and close-ups mean than we really feel the weight and pain on their shoulders.
 By fostering they are trying to move on and they are genuinely loving, but when Cody starts to accidentally manifest a dream version of their dead son, this temporary comfort causes them to react differently to the gifted young boy in their care.

 Jacob Tremblay as Cody is the real stand out star here.
 His vulnerability and sweetness makes the film work as a less able child actor would have been too distracting.
 His nightmarish creation of The Canker Man is a tall, screaming and rotten banshee that devours people and Cody pumps himself full of sugar and coffee in an effort to keep it at bay.
 Tremblay’s gentle resolve makes you want to hug him, which helps get you emotionally invested in the real emotional trauma that Jessie and Mark are working through with him.